davidkhala/windows-utils/nodejs/README.md

   https://github.com/nodejs/node-gyp#on-windows
   **************************************************************
 ```
-- `node-v12.21.0-x64.msi` install wizard can automate Windows Build Tools and Python installation as neccessary depency for node-gyp
+- `node-v**.**.**-x64.msi` install wizard can automate Windows Build Tools and Python installation as neccessary depency for node-gyp inline.
+But not for your project when `npm i`
 - npm global module path : `$env:APPDATA\roaming\npm\node_modules`